unyt-org/uix/docs/manual/Getting Started - React Devs.md

 }
 ```

-UIX supports fragments and all element attributes.
+As you can see, UIX supports fragments and all default element attributes.

 ## Responding to events

-Event handlers can also be assigned to attributes, like in React (keep in mind that all attributes are written in lowercase, meaning `onClick` -> `onclick`):
+Event handlers can also be assigned to attributes like in React (keep in mind that all attributes are written in lowercase, meaning `onClick` becomes `onclick`):

 ```tsx
 function MyButton() {